 Why we cannot market our amber products as baby amber teething anklets and amber teething necklaces anymore

-In the absence of a directive to classify and test amber products, they have been classed and tested as toys.
-As ‘toys’ they contain small parts.
+In the absence of an EU directive at the time to classify and test amber products, they have now been classed and tested as toys.
+As ‘toys’ they contain small parts and should not be chewed or played with..

 Our necklaces are not toys, please do not allow your children to play with or chew on them.
 Our children’s jewellery must be worn under adult supervision.